 Skip to main content

 Lauren earned her B.A. in Classical Civilization and Greek from Wellesley College and her M.A. in Global, International, and Comparative History from Georgetown University.
-She also is a graduate of the Friends Council on Education’s Institute for Engaging Leadership in Friends Schools .
-Lauren is an alumna of Sidwell Friends School and served there after college as assistant director of auxiliary programs and a history teacher.
+She is also a graduate of the Friends Council on Education’s Institute for Engaging Leadership in Friends Schools.
+Lauren is an alumna of Sidwell Friends School and served there after college as assistant director of auxiliary programs and as a history teacher.
 Before coming to FCNL, Lauren was the upper school head at Carolina Friends School and, before that, the director of social action at Stone Ridge School of the Sacred Heart.

 Lauren tries to finish a book every week and tries to run a marathon every few years.